-2.1 Site Description
+2.1 Pump Station Site Description

-The Site is located on a larger property ("overall property") that comprises over 2,200 acres and is located southeast of Ballenger Creek Pike, north and south of Manor Woods Road, west of New Design Road, northwest of Mountville Road, and north of Adamstown Road.
-The Site is being developed as a data center community, and near-term construction consists generally of construction of roads and utilities including water, sewer (including a 1 MGD sewer pump station) and cooling water.
+The PS Site is located on a larger property ("overall property" or "the Site") that comprises over 2,200 acres and is located southeast of Ballenger Creek Pike, north and south of Manor Woods Road, west of New Design Road, northwest of Mountville Road, and north of Adamstown Road.
+The Site or overall property is being developed as a data center community, and near-term construction consists generally of construction of roads and utilities including water, sewer (including a 1 MGD sewer pump station) and cooling water.